 Euphonic Audio Wizzy 10 Speaker Cabinet

-A smaller and lighter version of the original Wizzy 12.
-Less than 20 lbs., this compact cab with a ten inch driver makes an ideal companion to the 2.5 lb.
+New cosmetics, with attractive brown Tolex and grille cloth for a distinctively classy look!
+Less than 18 lbs., this compact cab with a ten inch "whizzer" driver makes an ideal companion to the 2.5 lb.
 Micro or Doubler amplifier...

 Specialty Cable: 1 foot DI Breakout (TRS 1/4 to XLR)